electricimp/imp-central-impt/README.md

 Note, for some list commands the returned default list of entities available to the current logged-in account includes the entities owned by this account as well as the entities owned by the collaborators.
 But for other list commands - only the entities owned by the current account.
 It is impCentral specific behavior, not controlled by the impt tool.
 But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option and get the entities owned by that account, if they are available to you as to a collaborator.
 Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

-**Example**:
+*Example*:
 **TODO** screenshot - a complex list command, with AND and OR, with not a huge output

-**Example**:
+*Example*:
 **TODO** screenshot - another list command, with --owner me and some other filters, with not a huge output

 ## Entity Information

-The most of command groups contain `info` command which returns information about the specified entity.
+The most of command groups contain `info` command which displays information about the specified entity.
 Some of that commands have `--full` option.
-When it is specified, the command returns additional details about the related entities.
-For example, additional information about Device Groups which belong to the specified Product.
+When it is specified, the command displays additional details about the related entities.
+For example, `impt product info --full` command displays the full structure of the Product: Details about every Device Group that belongs to the Product, about Devices assigned to the Device Groups and other.

-**Example**:
-**TODO** screenshot - impt device info

-**Example**:
+*Example*:
 **TODO** screenshot - impt product info --full, not a huge output

 ## Entity Deletion